cloud-gov/pages-redirects/README.md

 #### Local Docker

-You can run integration tests locally against a docker container.
+You can run integration tests locally against a Docker container.
 First make sure you have [Docker][] and [Docker Compose][] installed, and maybe give the [18F Docker guide][] a read.